-Employment-related Skills: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Individual self-directed learning Honours Project Lectures Seminars Workshops Group exercises Problem-based Learning Group work Secondary/ A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Res pro Wri Pre Gro Cas Pro
+Employment-related Skills: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: .
+Primary: Individual self-directed learning Honours Project Lectures Seminars Workshops Group exercises Problem-based Learning Group work Secondary/ Supplementary: A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3038 HIGH3026

-Supplementary: None An explanation for embedding Employ programme: Employment related skills are embedd Management relating to a specific skil are embedded through the whole programmer. ded within the taught module Is set within the sector.
-More e elements of t e generic emp he course wit h some Practical Skills: Apply methods and techniques they will be able to; LO4 manage their own learning, increase their independence as reflective learners, and use feedback effectively; and, work with a degree of autonomy with only a medium amount of supervision A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Res proj Writ Pres Gro Cas Proj By the end of this level of this programme the students will be able to demonstrate for a threshold pass: LO3 Primary: Honours project, Workshops A1, A2, A3, ILO1, ILO2, ILO3, Hor Exa Gro
+None 1 An explanation for embedding Employ programme: Employment related skills are embedd Management relating to a specific skill embedded through the whole program ment Related Skills through ed within the taught module s set within the sector.
+More elements of t the course with h some such as Appli ed Wealth Practical Skills: Apply methods and techniques they will be able to; LO4 manage their own learning, increase their independence as reflective learners, and use feedback effectively; and, work with a degree of autonomy with only a medium amount of supervision A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Research projects Written reports Presentations Group work Case studies Project work SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research By the end of this level of this programme the students will be able to demonstrate for a threshold pass: LO3 make appropriate use of information technology for the retrieval, analysis and presentation of information, thereby being able to communicate ideas and information clearly and effectively in a variety of forms Primary: Honours project, Workshops Problem-based learning Seminars Group exercise Research tasks Secondary/ Supplementary: Project work Case studies A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examinations Group presentations Written coursework SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3036 Psychology and Society SSJ3001

-An explanation for embedding Practical Skills through Teaching & Learning and Assessment at this le Students will develop this skill set through research exercises, presentation of different formats of wor
+Presentations Social Science Dissertation An explanation for embedding Practical Skills through Teaching & Learning and Assessment at this level of the programme: Students will develop this skill set through research exercises, presentation of different formats of work and through group work.